SubhrajitG/Travel/README.md

 Key Features:

-Intelligent recommendation engine based on destination features and user similarity

-Efficient handling of destination data and user inputs

-Clean UI for seamless interaction and travel discovery

-End-to-end deployment with version control via GitHub
+- Personalized destination recommendations using content-based filtering
+- ML model built with Scikit-learn and Pandas
+- Flask-based backend for seamless integration
+- Interactive and user-friendly web interface
+- Deployed for real-time accessibility

 Technologies Used